 The act of preparing and analysing a set of financial accounts could be perfect for someone with Asperger’s.
 At entry level, direct contact with clients would be limited, meaning there wouldn’t be an emphasis on face-to-face contact.
 Traditionally, accountancy offices are quiet places too, so noise overload issues wouldn’t be a problem either.
 However, it goes without saying that a high degree of mathematical competency is needed for this position.

 Computer technology provides a wide range of options

-Likewise, a career in computing could be equally as ideal.
+Likewise, a career in computing could be equally ideal.
 Without a doubt, the often-repetitive nature of data entry of computer programming is ideally suited to an Asperger’s mind.
-Many people with Asperger’s have an incredible eye for detail and can easily spot errors, again, making them perfect for this field of work.
+Many people with Asperger’s will have the ability to concentrate on an issue or problem, especially if it interests them, for a long period of time.
+They also have incredible eye for detail and can easily spot errors, again, making them perfect for this field of work.

 Double-glazing construction industry provides a wealth of opportunities